Drug Possession Attorneys

 Being arrested for drug possession is a frightening experience.
-More than likely, your mind quickly turns to all the potential consequences of your arrest: heavy fines, incarceration, a criminal record that may interfere with your educational or career goals, a soiled reputation, adversely affected relationships.
+More than likely, your mind quickly turns to all the potential consequences of your arrest: heavy fines, incarceration, a criminal record that may interfere with your educational or career goals, a soiled reputation, and adversely affected relationships.
 It’s true, especially in New York, that penalties for possession of drugs may be particularly harsh (ironically at the same time that the governor of the state is pressing for legalization of recreational marijuana).

 Depending on which controlled dangerous substance (CDS) you are found to possess and the quantity of the substance you are holding, penalties vary widely.
 The laws regarding drug possession are complicated enough in New York, but you will also be dealing with federal laws as laid out in the Controlled Substances Act.
 If you are arrested in Syracuse, any part of Onondaga County or the surrounding Central New York area, the experienced drug crime attorneys at Carden Dotzler Hammond PLLC (CDH) are ready to defend your rights with the strength that comes from well-honed skills and years of successfully defending clients against drug charges.